-Stream Computation.
-Early theoretical work on verifiable stream computation focused on non-interactive protocols, as in the annotated data streams model of Chakrabarti et al. [11].
-In our language, that model corresponds to 1-message SIPs.
-Work in this model has established optimal protocols for several problems including frequency moments and frequent items [11]; linear algebraic problems such as matrix rank [29]; and graph problems like shortest s-t path [16] and counting triangles [44].
-Many of these protocols have subsequently been optimized for streams whose length is much smaller than the universe size [10].
-More recent protocols, such as the Arthur-Merlin streaming protocols of Gur and Raz [10,24] are "barely interactive" in the sense that the prover and the verifier may exchange a constant number of messages.
-Meanwhile, the fully general streaming interactive proof (SIP) model of Cormode et al. [15,17] permits "many" rounds of interaction.
-Cormode, Thaler, and Yi [17] showed that several general $\mathbf{IP}{TM}$ protocols can be simulated in this model.
-These include the powerful, general-purpose protocol of Goldwasser, Kalai, and Rothblum [20].
-Given any problem in NCTM, the resulting protocol requires only polylogarithmic space and communication while using polylogarithmic rounds of verifier-prover interaction.
-Refinements and implementations of these protocols [15,43,45] have demonstrated scalability and the practicality of this line of work.
+Early theoretical work on verifiable stream computation focused on non-interactive protocols, as in the annotated data streams model of Chakrabarti et al. [9].
+In our language, that model corresponds to 1-round SIPs.
+Work in this model has established optimal protocols for several problems including frequency moments and frequent items [9]; linear algebraic problems such as matrix rank [24]; and graph problems like shortest s-t path [14].
+Many of these protocols have subsequently been optimized for streams whose length is much smaller than the universe size [8].
+More recent protocols, such as the Arthur-Merlin streaming protocols of Gur and Raz [8, 19] are "barely interactive" in the sense that the prover and the verifier may exchange a constant number of messages.
+Meanwhile, the fully general streaming interactive proof (SIP) model of Cormode et al. [13, 15] permits "many" rounds of interaction.
+Cormode, Thaler, and Yi [15] showed that several general IP{TM} protocols can be simulated in this model.
+These include the powerful, general-purpose protocol of Goldwasser, Kalai, and Rothblum [18].
+Given any problem in NC{TM}, the resulting protocol requires only polylogarithmic space and communication while using polylogarithmic rounds of verifier-prover interaction.
+Refinements and implementations of these protocols [13, 35, 36] have demonstrated scalability and the practicality of this line of work.

 Algebraic techniques lie at the core of almost all nontrivial protocols in the above models.
-Specifically, a number of 1-message SIPs are inspired by the Aaronson-Wigderson MA communication protocol for DISJ [2], which is in turn inspired by the classic sum-check protocol of Lund et al. [32].
+Specifically, a number of 1-round SIPs are inspired by the Aaronson-Wigderson MA communication protocol for DISJ [2], which is in turn inspired by the classic sum-check protocol of Lund et al. [27].
 The sum-check protocol is also the inspiration for the way that all previous multi-round SIPs make use of interaction.
-The aforementioned protocol of Goldwasser et al. [20] also builds upon the sum-check protocol.
+The aforementioned protocol of Goldwasser et al. [18] also builds upon the sum-check protocol.

-The algorithmic results outlined in Subsection 1.1 have a rather different algebraic idea at their core.
-They are based on the aforementioned polynomial evaluation protocol, which is obtained by adapting a result of Raz [38] about IP/rpolyTM to a streaming setting; see the discussion at the start of Subsection 2.3.
+The algorithmic results outlined in Section 1.1 have a rather different algebraic idea at their core.
+They are based on the aforementioned polynomial evaluation protocol, which is obtained by adapting a result of Raz [33] about IP/rpoly{TM} to a streaming setting; see the discussion at the start of Section 2.1.

-Early work on interactive proofs studied space-bounded verifiers (see the survey by Condon [14]), but many protocols developed in this line of work require the verifier to store the input, and therefore do not address verifiable stream computation, as we do here.
-Goldwasser et al. [19] studied interactive proofs with verifiers in the complexity class $NC{TM}^0$ .
-Interestingly, they showed that private randomness is necessary to obtain interactive proofs with verifiers in $NC{TM}^0$ , unless the language in question is already in $NC{TM}^0$ .
+Early work on interactive proofs studied space-bounded verifiers (see the survey by Condon [12]), but many protocols developed in this line of work require the verifier to store the input, and therefore do not address verifiable stream computation, as we do here.
+Goldwasser et al. [17] studied interactive proofs with verifiers in the complexity class NC{TM}^0 .
+Interestingly, they showed that private randomness is necessary to obtain interactive proofs with verifiers in NC{TM}^0 , unless the language in question is already in NC{TM}^0 .
 This is analogous to our finding that constant-round "public coin" SIPs (where the verifier's messages do not depend on the input) are exponentially weaker than general constant-round SIPs.